-- Abuse of school property

 - Improper drop-off or pick-up

 - Improper use of electronic device

 - Improper uniform

+- Dishonesty

 Students can also be cited for minor infractions.
 After accumulating five total infractions, students will receive a detention.
 Causes for infractions include but are not limited to the following: